-So, you might be wondering, how does flooding affect grapevines?
-Most rainfall in California comes during winter, when vineyards are dormant.
-During this phase of the vine’s annual cycle, the rain has no effect on the plant.
+Most of the annual rainfall in California comes during winter, when vineyards are dormant.
+During this phase of the grapevine’s annual cycle, the rain has no effect on the plant.
 Vitis vinifera, the types of European grapevines planted throughout California, can tolerate flooding and cold temperatures, to a degree.
 The vines can have “wet feet” for about 20 days of straight rain without any issues, and we only received a week’s worth.
 Because Sonoma County winters are mild, temperatures also rarely fall below 30 degrees, and these types of grapevines can handle temperatures down to 5 degrees Fahrenheit before the cold potentially damages the wood trunk of the plant.
 A bigger concern is erosion of hillsides and fallen trees, which can destroy a vineyard or impact our staff’s ability to get back into the vineyard to do the most laborious, important work each winter—pruning.

 It takes our crew of five employees about three months to hand-prune each grapevine, removing almost 90 percent of its canes from the previous year.
-Pruning is a race against the clock.
+Grapevine pruning is a race against the clock.
 It’s a critical step for setting the balance of the crop, and it can only be done by hand.
-Precision is involved, and that means moving slow (watch this pruning video to learn more).
+Precision is involved, and that means moving slow, as demonstrated in this pruning video.
 Machines can be used to cut the top of the cane off, saving workers time and decreasing the possibility of shoulder injuries (see blog post about our pruning experiment), but a skilled vineyard worker must examine each vine and make decisions on which canes to cut, whittling each vine down to a two-bud spur, which should produce four grape clusters that growing season (two clusters per bud).
-Mother Nature hasn’t been on our side this season.
-We had to begin winter pruning on mornings where temperatures dipped just below freezing, and then the rain delay began.
+Mother Nature wasn’t on our side in recent years.
+In 2017, we had to begin winter pruning on mornings where temperatures dipped just below freezing, and then the rain delay began.
+In 2019, when the ground was too wet to prune grapevines, we focused on erosion control and other pre-storm measures to protect our creeks from soil run-off.
 All pruning must be completed prior to bud break, which typically begins in March.
-More rain is in the forecast this week, putting us at least two weeks behind schedule for Jordan Estate pruning in Alexander Valley and also at the grower Chardonnay vineyards we farm in the Russian River Valley.
+When heavy rain continues well into February, as it did in 2017 and 2019, the weather puts us 2-3 weeks behind schedule for Jordan Estate pruning in Alexander Valley and also at the grower Chardonnay vineyards in Russian River Valley.

 The good news?
-Drought is no longer a constant concern, reservoirs are full and the vineyards have ample moisture down to their roots, all of which bodes well for the 2017 vintage.
+Drought is no longer a constant concern, reservoirs are full and the vineyards have ample moisture down to their roots, all of which bodes well for the next vintage.